apaszke/tundra/README.md

 # Trivia

 ### When it started
-We've done a prototype of tundra-force
+We've done a prototype of tundra during AGHacks 2015.

 ### Inspiration
 People can easily recognize the walking style of their friends.
 Let's see if we can teach a computer to identify walking people on videos.